A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Surveying Ageing Detection Techniques

 \section{Surveying Ageing Detection Techniques}

-A defect is an unintended deviation of a component material, with continuous and physical nature and effects \cite{stsa-kw}.
+A defect is an unintended deviation of a component material of physical nature and persistent effects \cite{stsa-kw}.
 Defects originate either from manufacturing imperfections or from ageing during service.
 Defective behaviour can be abstracted to faults when modelled according to the circuit structure.
 For instance, a transistor threshold voltage degradation (\ie a physical variation) can be modelled as a delay fault on a combinational circuit.
 When the system state or its environment triggers a fault, an error occurs.
 This may, in turn, cause a malfunction or complete failure.

-The variety of potential defects of electronic components (see \autoref{sec:circuit-ageing}) evidences the need for health assessment of embedded hardware.
+The variety of potential defects of electronic components (\cf \autoref{sec:circuit-ageing}) evidences the need for health assessment of embedded hardware.
 Prognostics and remaining-useful-life estimations \cite{ieee-1856-2017} can leverage this information.
 The evolution of physical ageing processes can indirectly be assessed during operation by observing deviations of device parameters, either by directly comparing against pre-established profiles or with sophisticated anomaly detection techniques \cite{eada-mgbe}.
+This opens the door to fully ageing-aware embedded systems that monitor, analyse, and act upon low-level degradation information, either by means of mitigation \cite{camt-kadk-17} or even by self-healing \cite{fdsh-gs-20} techniques.